baydroid/MetriMask_mobile/README.md

 STEP 14)

 Edit android/app/src/main/res/values/strings.xml.
-Set the android app name by setting the value of the "app_nmae" string.
+Set the android app name by setting the value of the "app_name" string.
 Leave any other strings intact.

 For example change